Topics

 What are Infographics?

-Infographics are visual representations of information, data, or knowledge designed to convey complex concepts or data clearly and concisely.
-They combine text, images, charts, graphs, and icons to present information in a visually appealing and easily understandable format.
+Infographics are visual ways of presenting information, data, or knowledge in a manner that makes complex ideas or data easy to understand.
+They use a mix of text, images, charts, graphs, and icons to communicate information attractively and straightforwardly.

 The word “infographic” is a blend of “information” and “graphic,” and these visual tools have gained significant popularity due to their effectiveness in communicating information in the digital age.